killianobrien/app-cryp-2425/slides/app-cryp-07.md

 * Discovered in 1978 at MIT by Ron **R**ivest, Ade **S**hamir and Len **A**dleman.
 * It remains one of the most widely used general purpose public-key schemes.
 * It deals with messages, or message blocks, encoded as integers in the range $0$ to $n-1$, for some suitably large $n$.
-* Typicall size for $n$ might be 1024 bots, or around 309 decimal digits.
+* Typicall size for $n$ might be 1024 bits, or around 309 decimal digits.
 * RSA makes use of exponentials in modular arithmetic.
 * The message $M$ is an integer in the range $0 \leq M \leq n-1$.
 * The receiver chooses integers $e$ and $d$, with the property that